Nagpur violence: More than 50 suspects detained, 5 FIRs filed, say police

 The communal clashes broke out on Monday night hours after Hindutva groups held a protest in the city demanding the removal of Aurangzeb’s tomb located in Khuldabad near Chhatrapati Sambhaji Nagar.

 The violence erupted in central Nagpur’s Chitnis Park at 7.30 pm.
-Stones were thrown at the police amid rumours that a cloth with the Islamic declaration of faith had been burnt during an agitation by a Hindutva group in the late afternoon.
+Stones were thrown at the police amid rumours that a cloth with the Islamic declaration of faith, known as the Kalma, had been burnt during an agitation by a Hindutva group in the late afternoon.

 The Indian Express quoted unidentified office-bearers of the Hindutva group Bajrang Dal as saying that its members had only burnt an effigy of Aurangzeb during the protest.